YESAndy/yesandy.github.io/_posts/2023-08-16-jetson-tutorial1.md

 #### 4. Now you can find the sdk manager in the application pages in Ubuntu

 #### 5. Enter Recovery mode
-1. Use jumper caps or Dupont wires to short-circuit pin 3 (FEC) and pin 4 (GND pins), as shown in the figure below, at the bottom of the core board.
+1. Use jumper caps or Dupont wires to short-circuit pin 3 (FC REC) and pin 4 (GND pins), as shown in the figure below, at the bottom of the core board.
 2. Connect the DC power supply to the circular power port and wait a moment.
 3. Connect the Micro USB port of the Jetson Nano to the Ubuntu host with a USB cable (note that it is a data cable).